bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/12-performance.md

 ## Strong vs. weak scaling

+Scaling describes how the runtime of a parallel application changes as the number of processors is increased.
+Usually, there are two types of scaling of
+interest:
+- **strong scaling** is obtained by increasing the number of processors *P* used for a problem of fixed size/complexity *N*.
+As the number of processors increases, the amount of work per processor should decrease.
+- **weak scaling** is obtained by increasing both the number of processors *and* the system size/complexity, with both of these being increased at the same rate.

+Ideally, for strong scaling, the runtime will keep decreasing in direct proportion to the growing number of processors used.
+For weak scaling, the ideal situation is for the runtime to remain constant as the system size, and number of processors used, are increased.
+In general, good strong scaling is more relevant for most scientific problems, but is also more difficult to achieve than weak scaling.

+### Amdhal's law and strong scaling

+The limitations of strong scaling are best illustrated by Amdhal's law: "The performance improvement to be gained by parallelisation is limited by the proportion of the code which is serial".
+As more processors are used, the runtime becomes more and more dominated by the serial portion of a code.

+{% include figure.html url="" max-width="80%" file="/fig/12-performance/amdhal_illustration.jpg"
+alt="Illustration of Amdhal's law" caption="Illustration of Amdhal's law" %}

+> ## Analogy for Amdhal's law
+>
+> Consider a trip from Holyrood, Edinburgh to the Empire State building in New
+> York.
+The distance from Edinburgh to New York is 5,200 km, and you can
+> either fly with a Jumbo Jet (flight speed 700 km/hrs) or a Concorde (flight
+> speed 2,100 km/hrs).
+What is the speedup of using the Concorde?
+>
+>> ## Solution
+>>
+>> The Jumbo Jet will cover that distance in around 7h30, and the Concorde
+>> covers this in 2h00, so you might think that the speedup is 3.75x.
+>>
+>> **However**, in this problem, we are not starting in a plane about to take
+>> off!
+There are additional times to take into consideration:
+>> - Trip to Edinburgh airport: 30 mins
+>> - Security and boarding: 1h30
+>> - US immigrations: 1h00
+>> - Taxi ride to downtown New York: 1h00
+>>
+>> There is a fixed overhead of 4 hrs that we can't reduce.
+When considering
+>> this 4-hour overhead, we find that our total trip by Jumbo Jet takes 11h30,
+>> whereas travelling by Concorde takes 6 hrs.
+Our speedup is therefore 1.92x
+>> **not** 3.75x.
+>>
+>> Amdhal's law suggests that, the shorter the journey, the more important the
+>> fixed (serial) overhead is in determining the total journey time.
+>>
+> {: .solution}
+{: .challenge}

 > ## Proof of Amdhal's Law
 >
 > Consider a typical program -- this will have sections of code that could